Tyee High School: Enrollment

-In the years preceding the conversion, Tyee's enrollment was at just above 834 students.
-As a condition of the Coalition of Essential Schools grant, the small schools were to each have no more than 400 students, resulting in the complex's total enrollment being closer to 1100.
+In the years preceding the conversion, Tyee's enrollment was at just below 607 students.
+As a condition of the Coalition of Essential Schools grant, the small schools were to each have no more than 300 students, resulting in the complex's total enrollment being closer to 900.
 In the first two years of having small schools, students were not allowed to enroll in a specific school.
 Instead, being placed into one of the three depending on various factors.
 Beginning in the 2007–2008 school year, students were allowed to enroll in the school of their choice.

+Race/Ethnicity

-In 2020–2021, Tyee's enrollment number is 834.
-In detail, out of the 834 students, 0.6% were American Indians, 17% were Asian, 20.1% were Black/African Americans, 43% were Hispanic or Latino of any race, 7.9% were White, 4.2% were mixed with two or more races.
+In 2023–2024, Tyee's enrollment number is 607.
+In detail, out of the 607 students, 2 (0.33%) were American Indian/Alaska Natives, 71 (11.70%) were Asian, 120 (19.77%) were Black/African American, 263 (43.33%) were Hispanic or Latino of any race(s), 77 (12.69%) were Native Hawaiian/Other Pacific Islander, 25 (4.12%) were Two or More Races, and 49 (8.07%) were White.

 Tyee DECA

 In 2017, eleven students from DECA qualified for international competitions.
-Since Tyee is near the Airport, Alaska Airline donated four round-trip tickets to support students.
+Since Tyee is near the Airport, Alaska Airlines donated four round-trip tickets to support students.
 AT&T also supported Tyee DECA students by donating almost $10,000 to help students succeed.

 Staff diversity

-According to Crosscut "White educators made up approximately 88% of classroom teachers during the 2018-19 year."
+According to Crosscut "White educators made up approximately 88% of classroom teachers during the 2018–2019 year."
 In the Washington State.
 However, the population of students of color is approximately 47% of the population.
-Even though Tyee has become very diverse in race and culture students-wise, the majority of teachers have remained white.
+Even though Tyee has become very diverse in race and culture students-wise, the majority of teachers have remained White.
 As reported by, Washington Office of Superintendent of Public Instruction that 66.1% of Tyee educators remain White.
-However, the population of students of color at Tyee remains relatively lower than the population of white educators.
+However, the population of students of color at Tyee remains relatively lower than the population of White educators.